62 Walnford Road, Upper Freehold, NJ 08501

 Park Brochure & Map

 Picturesque after a snowfall, full of fascinating history throughout the year, any day is a great time to visit this wonderful historic site and learn more about the Waln family and the evolution of Walnford over two centuries - from an 18th century industrial village and family farm to an elegant country estate.
-At the heart of the Crosswicks Creek Greenway (1436 acres), the site showcases over 200 years of social, technological and environmental history through the Waln family.
+At the heart of the Crosswicks Creek Park, the site showcases over 200 years of social, technological and environmental history through the Waln family.
 The historic district includes 36 acres of field, woodland and wetlands.
-Pets are not allowed on the site.

 Visit the large, elegant home built in 1774, the 19th century gristmill and the farm buildings set in a beautiful landscape.
-The site is open 8am - 4:30pm daily.
-NOTE: For those that are unable to negotiate the front steps into the Waln House, accessibility is provided by use of the out kitchen ramp located in the rear of the house.
+The site is open 8 a.m.-4:30 p.m. daily.
+NOTE: For those who are unable to negotiate the front steps into the Waln House, accessibility is provided by use of the out kitchen ramp located in the rear of the house.

 This historic district features an 19th century grist mill, the elegant Waln family home (1773), a carriage house, and an assortment of outbuildings.
 Offerings include a guided site tour of the grounds, learning about the mill, a tour of the wetlands, short hands-on craft experiences, and an introduction to Historic Walnford in your classroom or meeting place.
 Call 609-259-6275 for more information.